-You can integrate OpenTable with many leading POS systems.
-When your reservation system and POS system work together, it can lead to insights that help you understand your guests, speed up operations, and keep closer track of revenue.
+OpenTable can be integrated with many leading POS systems.
+When the restaurants’ reservation system and POS system work together, it can lead to insights that help you understand guests, speed up operations, and keep closer track of revenue.
 Another benefit to integration is automatic table statusing, which lets the host know the status of every table without having to leave the host stand.
 This helps turn tables faster and seat guests more quickly from the waitlist.

 Event management systems

 In a restaurant that offers catering services, private parties, and events, it can get complicated to organize those special projects.
-A digital event management system can keep you on track and free you from using multiple tools like calendars, spreadsheets, and endless emails.
+A digital event management system can keep the restaurant on track and remove the need to use multiple tools like calendars, spreadsheets, and endless emails.
 They often provide utilities for selling tickets, getting the word out on social media, and checking guests in upon arrival.

 Manage your team and costs